 The answer to this question will vary widely, because horses in different situations wear their feet differently.
 See also the "Schedule" page on www.ironfreehoof.com.

 On one end of the scale, I have heard of horses that live on many acres of dry, partly rocky ground, and go for long trail rides several times a week, that need a trim maybe once a year.

-On the other end of the scale, my insulin resistant horse lives in a 1/4 acre paddock and never gets enough work to wear her feet much.
-I have to trim at two weeks most of the year, three weeks in the winter when they grow slower.
-When I let her feet go an extra week, they start to flare.
+On the other end of the scale, my insulin resistant horse lived in a 1/4 acre paddock and never got enough work to wear her feet much.
+I had to trim at two weeks most of the year, three weeks in the winter when they grew slower.
+When I let her feet go an extra week, they started to flare.

 A transitioning hoof needs to be trimmed when the toe wall has grown to the level of the sole, to prevent flaring of the still-weak white line.
 A horse that has regained concavity and is getting a maintenance trim can probably be left till the toe wall is 1/8 inch (3mm) longer than the sole.

 Some horses wear the toe enough that it rarely needs a trim; in that case, trim when the quarters need it, to prevent flares and cracks from developing there.